MirandaRintoulBadger/STAT240_SP26/README.md

 # STAT240_SP26
-Public-facing repository for all STAT 240 materials in Spring 2026
+This is the central repository where students of STAT 240 in Spring 2026 can access course files, including discussion and homework assignments.
+This repository will be updated continually throughout the semester with new assignments, solutions, and other files.